310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/seisei_doudou_ouenka.md

       <br>
       That part of you defines all the love stuffed inside you
       <br>
-      Just sound an SOS, and I’ll leap to you with an ‘oh-yes!’ to let it out for you
+      Just sound out an SOS and I’ll leap over to pull you out of your distress[^1]
     </td>
   </tr>
   <tr>